P3rf3ctXZer0/Fiction.Friction/README.md

 ![enter image description here](https://i.imgur.com/tHGfaoN.png)

 *It might not seem like I can make a great pack because I cannot code but honestly I can.
 I am very good at detecting and squashing bugs.
 I really just want the perfect Minecraft experience for myself.
+I did not code a single mod and even the resource packs are edits by me.
+I would like to give credit and thanks to all the people who make mods public because without you this wouldn't even be possible.*

-I also want others to have a good time as well.
-I really love the creativity Minecraft allows us to have and even though I am not a world class builder or even that smart I don't let either of those factors stop me from expressing myself.
+*I really love the creativity Minecraft allows us to have and even though I am not a world class builder or even that smart I don't let either of those factors stop me from expressing myself.
 I play for fun and also to enjoy expirementing with different mekanisms.
 I do plan on adding Pixelmon whenever it is updated.
 Unfortnately right now it is trapped on 1.12.2 Also most of the art is not mine or heavily edited I am not artistic; I try though.
 I really hope you enjoy your time here.
 Thank you for reading.*

 ![enter image description here](https://i.imgur.com/tHGfaoN.png)